Inclusive pedagogy and practice at Oxford Brookes University

-The following examples illustrate how Primary Initial Teacher Education (ITE) and Education Studies students are introduced to theoretical and practical ideas relating to Inclusive Pedagogy and Practice within the School of Education at Oxford Brookes University.
-These examples aim to develop the knowledge, skills and understandings of students by focusing specifically on the inclusive education of pupils with ‘diverse’ and ‘additional’ learning needs.
+The following examples illustrate how Primary Initial Teacher Education (ITE), Education Studies and Education Studies: Special Educational Needs, Disability and Inclusion (SENDI) students are introduced to theoretical and practical ideas relating to Inclusive Pedagogy and Practice within the School of Education at Oxford Brookes University.
+These examples aim to develop the knowledge, skills and understanding of students by focusing specifically on the inclusive education of pupils with ‘diverse’ and ‘additional’ learning needs.
 Module overviews are shared to demonstrate how students progress through their studies.
 Additionally, the organisation of student placements in a range of educational settings and involvement with local provisions, practitioners and professionals is discussed.

 The main aim of this initiative is to encourage an interdisciplinary awareness of the importance of understanding inclusion and ‘diverse’ and ‘additional’ learner needs.
 This is achieved through developing the knowledge and skills of current and future professionals who recognise, support and advocate ‘inclusion’ in a wide range of educational and alternative settings.